enicasoldo/allthesmalltrips.life/_posts/2017-11-16-hiking-wicklow-mountains.md

 ### Why spend one day of your trip by hiking

-Best travel writers said that **You haven't been to Ireland unless you've hike in the rain**: this is why since I landed in Dublin I was determined to hike as soon as possible!
+Best travel writers said that **you haven't been to Ireland unless you've hike in the rain**: this is why since I landed in Dublin I was determined to hike as soon as possible!

 ![Dublin countryside](/assets/images/countryside.jpg)